gapd-data-lab/batidas-app/pseudocode.md

        2. **Define Bins**: Use the Freedman-Diaconis rule to calculate histogram bin width.
        3. **Color Bars**: Color the histogram bars based on percentage difference thresholds (green for within tolerance, red for exceeding tolerance).
        4. **Add Vertical Line**: Add a dashed vertical line at the tolerance limit for visual reference.
+       5. **Add Legend**: Include a **legend** to explain the color coding of the histogram bars.
-       5. **Footer**: Add analysis details like date range, number of batches, and the current timestamp.
+       6. **Footer**: Add analysis details like date range, number of batches, and the current timestamp.
-       6. **Weights Table**: Display the relative weights for each food type next to the histogram.
+       7. **Weights Table**: Display the relative weights for each food type next to the histogram.
      - Return the created figure.

 ## 9. **Statistics Calculation and Export**